leerobertw/MasterSchedule/Demo notes.md

-The demonstration went really well!
-Here's some notes that the counselors and Ms. Whatcott said we could do with the website:
+# The demonstration went really well!
+Here's some notes that the counselors and Ms. Whatcott said we could do with the website

 - Display conflicting periods
 - - This is done I think?
 I will test
 - Update the website often so it matches the master schedule (like once a week or so)